joelhans/nurse.media/content/process/_index.md

 ---
 title: "Process"
-description: "The road to nurtured copy and content is urprisingly effortless.
+description: "The road to nurtured copy and content is surprisingly effortless.
 Learn about the Nurse Media process."
 type: "process"
 ---